 2018 Utility Rates

-You will notice the change on your first quarter utility bill that arrives in late April 2018.
+The new rates and rate structure come into effect on January 1, 2018.
+You will notice the changes on your first quarter utility bill that arrives in late April 2018.

 Learn more about the North Shore Wastewater Treatment Plant.